pocketbase/dart-sdk/README.md

 // Builds and returns an absolute record file url for the provided filename.
 🔓 pb.files.getURL(record, filename, {thumb?, token?, query, body, headers});

-// Requests a new private file access token for the current auth model (admin or record).
+// Requests a new private file access token for the current auth record.
 🔐 pb.files.getToken({query, body, headers});
 ```